Henry David Thoreau: Nature and human existence

 Thoreau neither rejected civilization nor fully embraced wilderness.
-Instead he sought a middle ground, the pastoral realm that integrates nature and culture.
+Instead, he sought a middle ground, the pastoral realm that integrates nature and culture.
 His philosophy required that he be a didactic arbitrator between the wilderness he based so much on and the spreading mass of humanity in North America.
 He decried the latter endlessly but felt that a teacher needs to be close to those who needed to hear what he wanted to tell them.
-The wildness he enjoyed was the nearby swamp or forest, and he preferred "partially cultivated country".
+The wilderness he enjoyed was the nearby swamp or forest, and he preferred "partially cultivated country".
 His idea of being "far in the recesses of the wilderness" of Maine was to "travel the logger's path and the Indian trail", but he also hiked on pristine land.

-In an essay titled, "Henry David Thoreau, Philosopher", environmental historian Roderick Nash wrote, "Thoreau left Concord in 1846 for the first of three trips to northern Maine.
+In an essay titled "Henry David Thoreau, Philosopher", environmental historian Roderick Nash wrote, "Thoreau left Concord in 1846 for the first of three trips to northern Maine.
 His expectations were high because he hoped to find genuine, primeval America.
 But contact with real wilderness in Maine affected him far differently than had the idea of wilderness in Concord.
 Instead of coming out of the woods with a deepened appreciation of the wilds, Thoreau felt a greater respect for civilization and realized the necessity of balance."

-Of alcohol, Thoreau wrote, "I would fain keep sober always. ...
+On alcohol, Thoreau wrote, "I would fain keep sober always. ...
 I believe that water is the only drink for a wise man; wine is not so noble a liquor. ...
 Of all ebriosity, who does not prefer to be intoxicated by the air he breathes?"